Thursday, October 16, 2025

 That question is, WHY we are building this.

-Discuss this with Sales folks & Developers and you may get something like...
+Discuss this with Sales folks & Developers and you may get answers something like this...

 -to win more customers,